2022 IDF Research Grant Program

 The Immune Deficiency Foundation (IDF) has a seed grant program to encourage and support patient-oriented research on primary immunodeficiency diseases.
-The intent of the grant is to support well-defined research projects that have a specified benefit for improving the treatment, health, disease management or diagnosis of people with primary immunodeficiency diseases (PI).
+The intent of the grant is to support well-defined research projects that have a specified benefit for improving the treatment, health, disease management, or diagnosis of people with primary immunodeficiencies (PI).
 Consideration will also be given to studies that contribute to the body of medical knowledge in PI.

 The program is open to applicants currently based in the U.S.* and will consist of one-year grants.
 Award Value: $25,000 - $50,000 (a somewhat higher level of support is available for a few exceptional proposals).